 At Bonneville, you’ll have an opportunity to learn about sturgeon, salmon eggs, gardening, Bonneville lock and dam and much more.
 Typically you work about 4 hours per day in various positions around the hatchery.
 You don’t necessarily need experience.
 The supervisors will train you once you arrive.
 I cleaned out the rainbow trout ponds daily, performed housekeeping duties at the visitors center, researched and wrote an article about the hatchery’s most famous fish, Herman the Sturgeon, worked in the greenhouse and helped keep geese off the lawns.
 Fun, huh!

 One interesting task I performed while volunteering was to research and write an article about Herman the Sturgeon.
 My supervisor went back through handwritten journals and we recaptured all the references to Herman for approximately fifty years.
 I went into newspaper archives and dug up stories about the Oregon State Fair where Herman was the “mascot.”
 Many, many years ago, Herman was transported the the fair each year wrapped in wet towels in a wagon.
 Very interesting story.
 Herman doesn’t look very large in the photo below, but believe me, he is huge.
-His approximate length is 11 and a half feet!
+His approximate length is 11 and a half feet and an estimated thousand pounds in weight!

 I volunteered from January to April.
 This particular year there was more snow than rain.
 The snow was gorgeous and provided some awesome pics of Wahclella Falls.
 Right out my back door were some wonderful hiking trails, a portion of which was on the Pacific Crest Trail.
 Too cool!
 Several days a week, I would take my dogs over for a short hike to see the falls.